Public Healthcare

 There are many pharmacies in Cyprus, especially in highly populated areas such as Paphos, Larnaca and Limassol.

 Cypriot pharmacies are typically open from 9am until noon or 1pm, when they close for a few hours, and reopen from 3pm to 6pm or 7pm.
 Night pharmacies are open from 8am to 10pm but can be contacted 24 hours a day if medication is needed.
-The daily list of night pharmacies can be found here.

 Minor and over-the-counter drugs can usually be purchased without a prescriptions, but all other medications will require a prescription received through a doctor’s visit.